 Ringley's Sustainability Strategy & Policy

-In 2025 The 2030 agenda for sustainable development was adopted by all United Nations member states.
-Recognised globally, it provides a shared blueprint and at its heart are 17 sustainable development goals (SDGs), which are an urgent call for action by all countries.
+The United Nation's 2030 agenda for sustainable development has been achieved global recognition and been adopted by all member states.
+It provides a shared blueprint and sets out 17 sustainable development goals (SDGs); these are an urgent call for action.

-Ringley is a residentially led real estate business.
-We strive continuously to be best-in-class and this objective is inseparable from maintaining a responsible approach in our investment and asset management decisions as well as the sense of stewardship in the communities we create.
-This ongoing objective is one of the reasons our clients, partners and staff are attracted to and loyal to us.
+As a residentially led real estate business, we strive to be best-in-class; this means a responsible approach in our investment and asset management decisions as well as the sense of stewardship in the communities we create.
+This ongoing objective is one of the reasons our clients, partners, and staff are attracted to and loyal to us.

-Our ESG Strategy formalises our approach to integrating Environmental, Social and Governance factors into our investment and asset management strategies and processes.
-We work with our investors and other partners to identify pertinent ESG factors and opportunities, delivering and reporting on the best possible outcomes in that context.Within the context of our clear, overarching framework:
+Our ESG Strategy formalises how we integrate environmental, social, and governance factors into our investment decisions, asset management strategies, and processes.
+We work with our investors and other partners to identify ESG opportunities, set targets, and report on progress.

 |E nvironment:||Esustainable 1st|